fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 `Assertions.assertEquals` throws an exception if the `expected` is not equal to the `actual` value.
 The first parameter is the expected in all assertion methods.

+Before running the test don't forget to remove the `@Disabled` annotation.

 ### 2. `emptyPasswordNameReturnsLoginStatusError`

 Next do the same thing for `emptyPasswordNameReturnsLoginStatusError`

-This is really similar, so try to write it on your own, but for progress the code is here:
+This is really similar, so try to write it on your own, but if you get stuck, the code is here:

 ```kotlin
 @DisplayName("GIVEN empty password WHEN trying to login THEN invalid password is returned")